 The bill would require the Board, on or before December 30, 2022, to decide and issue a written decision that either grants or denies relief for each claim filed under the Act.
 The bill would require the Board report each decision to the Attorney General and claimant.
-If the decision grants relief, within 30 days of receipt of such decision, the Attorney General would be required to authorize payment from the Fund and notify any county or city of the relief to be paid to such claimant by such governmental entity from such entity's COVID-19 Business Relief Fund (local relief fund), established by Section 5 or 6.
-Also, the bill would require such decisions to:
+If the decision grants relief, within 30 days of receipt of such decision, the Attorney General would be required to authorize payment from the Fund; notify any county or city of the relief to be paid to such claimant by such governmental entity from such entity's COVID-19 Business Relief Fund (local relief fund), established by Section 5 or 6; and publish the claimant's name, address, and amount of relief to be paid to such claimant by each governmental entity on the OAG website.
+Also, the bill would require such decisions:

-- Specify the amount of relief to be paid to the claimant as calculated under this section and approved by the Board; - Identify the governmental entity that issued the applicable order making a restriction; and

-Assign the amount of relief to be paid to the claimant according to the governmental entity that issued the applicable order making a restriction.
+- Specify the amount of relief to be paid to the claimant as calculated under this section and approved by the Board; - Identify the governmental entity that issued the applicable order making a restriction; and - Assign the amount of relief to be paid to the claimant according to the governmental entity that issued the applicable order making a restriction.